ncthbrt/humane-regex/README.md

-# strong-parse
+# Humane Regex
-Strongly typed parser for typescript
+Regular Expressions designed for humans in typescript